MephistoDevelop/battleship/README.md

 `npx eslint --init`
 `npx client`

-after you will need to enter to Stickler Page and activate your repository.
+Afterwards, open the Stickler Page and activate your repository

 ## Authors